amarantha-k/cbas/_drafts/6_n1ql.md

 SQL++ generalizes N1QL's syntax constructs such as `USE KEYS`, `ON KEYS`, `ON KEY`, `NEST`, `LEFT OUTER NEST` and `ARRAY` and hence relaxes the index or primary key restrictions for acceptable queries.
-Note that INSER/UPSERT/DELETE are not supported in the Couchbase Analytics Service.
+Note that INSERT/UPSERT/DELETE statements are not supported in the Couchbase Analytics Service.
-If you wish to do any data mutations, do that through the Couchbase Server SDK or N1QL, and the mutations will be instantly, automatically synchronized into the Couchbase Analytics Service.
+If you want to do any data mutations, do that through the Couchbase Server SDK or N1QL, and the mutations are instantly, automatically synchronized into the Couchbase Analytics Service.